Definition of Directorship

 "It is impossible to speak of the objects of any study, or to think to think lucidly about them, unless they are named."
 (Blackwelder)

 Abraham Zaleznik, the Harvard Professor who, in 1977 wrote Managers and Leaders: Are They Different?, recognized the same problem when he asked whether managing and leading were different.
-Would anyone be debating the difference between the two concepts forty years later, if instead he had written a shopping list of what managers did inclusive of vision and inspiration.

 Zaleznik's insight was the recognition that not only do managers and leaders perform different tasks but they do so with a different ethos and approach to risk and value.
 Something that had previously been lost or overlooked by simply listing the tasks of management.
 But by splitting the two, he released an energy that continues to drive debate and learning.

-In many respects, the state of the boardroom mirrors the state of the c-suite before the professor's seminal paper.
+The state of the boardroom mirrors the state of the c-suite before the professor's seminal paper.
 It's all called corporate governance.
 Often reduced to a list of tasks - strategy formulation; policy making; monitoring and supervising; and, providing accountability (Tricker).
 The list may be accurate but misses Zaleznik's point.
 Hiding among the tasks is the insight that each can be grouped according to the mindset and system of thought and action aligned to performance.
 In the same way that the c-suite approaches the task of leading and managing differently, by giving directorship a name, the boardroom can now ask whether governing and directing are different and act accordingly.

 Though we take the difference between managers and leaders as integral to our understanding of management, the Professor’s obituary reminds us that change is often hardest for those who promote the virtue of change: